Nolu-M/Notes-code/README.md

     5. Summarize Statistics: calculate summary statistics for each variable e.g. mean, median and variance etc.
     6. Check Assumptions: understand the shape of the data.

+# Day 5:
+## Chapter 6: Data Analytics Tools
+### Spreadsheets
+- productivity software packages that allow users to create documents that organize any type of data into rows and columns
+- lack any of the constraints of a relational database